alisaifee/limits/doc/source/storage.rst

 Redis+Sentinel Storage
 ----------------------

-Requires the location(s) of the redis sentinal instances and the `service-name` that is monitored by the sentinels.
+Requires the location(s) of the redis sentinel instances and the `service-name` that is monitored by the sentinels.
 :code:`redis+sentinel://localhost:26379/my-redis-service`
 or :code:`redis+sentinel://localhost:26379,localhost:26380/my-redis-service`.